The first steps

 Important for all students with passports from countries other than EU member countries, Iceland, Liechtenstein, Norway and Switzerland:

 You are required to obtain a residence permit for Germany.

 If your visa or residence permission cannot cover the period of your study in Germany, please contact the local foreigners authority to make an appointment for the application for a residence permit.
 Generally, the application process will take around 4-6 weeks.

 Room, health insurance, personal support and many offers for a quick settling in!
 The service package makes it easy for her to get started in Freiburg.
 How does it work?
 How can you register for it?
 Everything is explained here: Website of the Service Package for International Students

 Students participating in exchange programs can usually get a room through the universities at one of the dormitories.

-All those who are not participating in a study program or come to Freiburg as a free-mover, have to find housing options themselves.
+All those who are not in an exchange program or coming to Freiburg as a free-mover, have to find an accommodation by themselves.

 In contrast to many other countries, students in Germany are not provided a room automatically upon admission to a university.

 Even if you’re not coming to Freiburg as an exchange student, you can apply for a room in one of the SWFR dormitories.